 If you are driving during dusk, dawn, or a full moon, you are far more likely to encounter deer on the roadways.
 Many autumn car accidents involving deer occur when one automobile swerves to avoid the deer and strikes another vehicle.
 For this reason, it is crucially important to be aware of the presence of deer and always be mindful of the entire road so you can navigate your car to safety.
 It is also advisable to reduce your speed during the hours when it is more likely that you will come across a deer or another wild animal on the roadways.

 Taking these simple steps can significantly reduce the number of autumn car accidents in South Carolina, including fatalities.
 We all share the road with school children, other drivers, and wildlife.

 South Carolina Car Accident Lawyer

-If you, or a loved one, suffered an injury in a car accident that wasn’t your fault, call Evans Moore, LLC to speak with an experienced South Carolina car accident attorney today.
+If you, or a loved one, suffered an injury in a car accident that wasn’t your fault, call Evans Moore, LLC to speak with an experienced South Carolina personal injury and victim’s rights lawyer today.
 Our consultations are always free.
 Our lawyers will take the time to understand your case, answer all of your questions, and advise you of your options.
 Call our offices today at (843) 995-5000.